-This page provides you with a snapshot of this activity that challenges students to understand different types of waste and how to segregate.
+This page provides you with a snapshot of this activity that challenges students to learn about the different types of waste and how to separate them into their respective categories.
 Do you know your waste?
-Compete with your classmates to separate waste as fast as possible.
-Separating your waste into the correct bins means more waste can be recycled.
-Recycling more reduces pollution and fights climate change.
+The aim of this activity is to compete with your classmates to separate cards with pictures of common waste items into the correct waste bins as quickly as possible.
+Separating your waste into the correct bins means that more waste can be recycled.
+By recycling more you reduce pollution and help fight climate change.
 Run fast, separate correctly, and have fun playing a relay race to save the planet.

 We recommend that you use the ‘Introduction to Solid Waste’ activity before any of the other activities as it is a good starting point for students to learn about waste and provides a comprehensive overview of how waste is generated and its impacts on animals, the environment and us.
 If you have already done so and wish to continue to download the rest of this free activity please click on the download icon below.
 Enjoy!